Re-Elect · Precinct 8 · Town Meeting

 Yes

-On every housing,
+On crucial housing, schools

-schools & climate vote
+& climate votes

 Deputy Chair, Shared Mobility Advisory Committee · Working to make Brookline's streets, sidewalks, and transit connections safer and more accessible for all users, especially seniors and families